 (ii) The Protected Information status of all other CRR information identified above in item (n) shall expire six months after the end of the year in which the CRR was effective.

-(o) Renewable Energy Credit (REC) account balances.
+(o) Renewable Energy Credit (REC) Account balances.
 The Protected Information status of this information shall expire three years after the REC Settlement period ends;

 (p) Credit limits identifiable to a specific QSE;